gchq/sleeper/docs/adr/transaction-log-state-store.md

 We'll look at how to achieve ordering and durability of transactions.
 This is a slightly different approach for distributed updates, and there are potential problems in how we store the transaction log.

-This approach also makes it much easier to use parallel models or storage formats.
-This can allow for queries instead of loading the whole state at once, or we can model the data in some alternative way for various purposes.
+We'll look at some applications for parallel models or storage formats, as this approach makes it easier to derive different formats for the state.
+This can allow for queries instead of loading the whole state at once, or we can model the data in some alternative ways for various purposes.

 ### Modelling state